erasmus-center-for-biomics/tcr-workflows/Readme.md

 ## Description

 A pipeline to analyze single cell TCR data generated with the ICELL8.
+For the demultiplexing the [`pysc` script](https://github.com/erasmus-center-for-biomics/pysc) is used.

 ## Quick-start